 The District's net position increased during the most recent fiscal year.
-The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations and depreciation expense.
+The majority of the increase represents the extent to which ongoing program revenues exceeded the cost of operations.

 GOVERNMENT-WIDE FINANCIAL ANALYSIS (Continued)

 Key elements of the change in net position are reflected in the following table: